atillatan/blog/_articles/Apache-Kafka-Tutorial.md

 - **Offset:** a sequence id given to messages as they arrive in a partition. offset never change, there is no global offset across partitions. every partition has own offset order.
   - We have two type of offset
   1. Current offset: when we pool messages from kafka. we get more then one messages. current offset is last given message to the consumer.
   2. Committed offset: last processed message from last given message group.

 ![image-20210217221126995]({{site.img}}/apache-kafka-tutorial/image-20210217221126995.png)
 in this picture kafka gives 30 messages for every pool request. when the consumer processed one messages of 30 records, consumer send message to do kafka according this picture, Current offset is 31, committed offset is 20.
+- committed offset is very important for rebalancing activity.

 - **Locating messages:** if you want to locate massage you need